Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 The STBY position maintains warmup power to the missiles and continuous wave tuning drive once the missiles have been tuned.
-This keeps the Sparrows and Tuning Drive warm, but the sparrows not tuned.
+This keeps the Sparrows and Tuning Drive warm, but the Sparrows not tuned.

 The CW ON position allows for constant tuning and missile state monitoring with the radar mode not in TV.
 This also causes the radar klystron to begin